-It’s a question as old as time: what does human meat taste like?
+It’s a question as old as time: What does human meat taste like?
 Is it sweet, savory, gamey, or all of the above?
-From the way most people look, you would expect the taste of human flesh to be oily, or maybe even stringy, but according to the cannibals catalogued here, we actually taste pretty good.
-If you’re pretending that you’ve never thought about what your ribs would taste like after a couple hours on the grill, then you need to stop lying to yourself and admit that you're morbidly curious.
+From the way most people look, you would expect the taste of human flesh to be oily, or maybe even stringy, but according to the cannibals cataloged here, we actually taste pretty good.
+If you’re pretending that you’ve never thought about what your ribs would taste like after a couple of hours on the grill, then you need to stop lying to yourself and admit that you're morbidly curious.
 What does human taste like?
 Keep reading to find out.

-Depending on where they live, some cannibals eat their victims raw, some put them in a stew, and others simply toss the loose human meat into a sandwich and give it to their neighbors.
-If you aren’t grossed out yet and your mouth is watering at the question, "What do people taste like?" then you’re in luck because these fine young(ish) cannibals were happy to share their experiences of chomping down on a human being.
+Depending on where they live, some cannibals eat their targets raw, some put them in a stew, and others simply toss the loose human meat into a sandwich and give it to their neighbors.
+If you aren’t grossed out yet and your mouth is watering at the question, "What do people taste like?" then you’re in luck, because these fine young(ish) cannibals were happy to share their experiences of chomping down on a human being.
 What does human flesh taste like?
 You’re about to find out in a big way.

 You know when you get an idea that you have to see through to the end?
 That's what happened to Greg Foot when he decided to have a piece of his upper thigh biopsied so he could find out what human meat tastes like.
 Because cannibalism is illegal in England (boooo!), Foot had the meat from his thigh analyzed so he could construct a human thigh meat avatar that he could eat legally.

-Scientific research aside, it's a little disappointing that Foot didn't nosh on his leg meat and tell the Queen to deal with it.
+Scientific research aside, it's a little disappointing that Foot didn't nosh on his leg meat and tell the queen to deal with it.
 He said it tasted like beef and ale stew.

 At frequent intervals, I basted his behind with a wooden spoon.
 So the meat would be nice and juicy.
 In about two hours, it was nice and brown, cooked through.
 I never ate any roast turkey that tasted half as good as his sweet fat little behind did.
 I ate every bit of the meat in about four days.
 His little monkey was a sweet as a nut.